glymax/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms (Java)

-Collection of classic data structures implemented in Java.
+Collection of classic data structures and algorithms implemented in Java.

-Contents
+## Contents

 - AVL Tree
 - Binary search